11h42/ansible-roles/README.md

     cp roles/default-playbook.yml ${app_name}.yml

-modify variables in the playbook to meet your need
+modify variables in the playbook to meet your need.
+Tip: try to remove all comment

     edit ${app_name}.yml